Simple Scatter Graph▲

 dataModelThree

-Now we can use the data from Data.qml with scatterGraph in main.qml.
-First we'll add a Scatter3DSeries and call it scatterSeries:
+Now you can use the data from Data.qml with scatterGraph in main.qml.
+First, add a Scatter3DSeries and call it scatterSeries:

 Scatter3DSeries {